 of the thermistor rises, the voltage across the VDR falls, its resistance increases,

-10 times more current when the voltage applied is increased one to two times over a specified
+10 times more current when the voltage applied is increased one to two times over

-variation in resistance.
+wide variation in resistance.
 Out-of-circuit readings will be in the megohm range.

 If the unit has failed it will probably fail in the open mode.
 Often, the easiest

 way to verify operation is to substitute a new VDR in place of one whose operation

 One milliamp of current is made to flow and a voltage reading taken.
 When the voltage

 shown in Fig. 2.
 The rating ratio provides the change in voltage (ΔE)

 Most thermistors used in TV chassis have a negative temperature coefficient (NTC).

 up to temperature.
 (Fig. 3) One common application is to use a thermistor in

 series with tube heaters to protect them during heater warm-up.
-They are also used in the vertical
+They are also used

-measurements are needed to check a thermistor - the hot and the cold
+Two ohmmeter measurements are needed to check a thermistor - the hot and the cold

 resistance readings.
 If these readings fall in the expected range the part is usually

 considered good.
-Some thermistors have hot and cold values well into the megohm range.
+Some thermistors have hot and cold values well into the megohm

-slow warm-up of series-string tubes, changes in vertical height with temperature
+cause slow warm-up of series-string tubes, changes in vertical height with temperature

 The Field-Effect Transistor